gabyx/ExecutionGraph/README.md

     cmake ..
     make -j <targetName>
 ```
 We use a super build setup: every dependency gets downloaded and the once which need building (currently [rttr](http://www.rttr.org/)) first by configuring with `-DUSE_SUPERBUILD=ON` (automatically set at first run) and building them.
-See the `buildExternal` folder.
+See the path `build/external`.
+The path `build/external/install` is used for all built dependencies, at the moment `rttr`.
+If you configure cmake in VS Code with the extension, the external build path is set to `buildFolder` for convenience to be able to quickly delete certain dependencies without deleting the normal build folder `build`).
 After that, the cmake cache file `CMakeCache.txt` is setup with all necessary variables, that **later** cmake *configure* invocations will find all dependencies
 and configure the project.
 This works also with VS Code and the cmake extension.